Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: Dataset Details

 \paragraph{ACRE} Following~\citet{gendron2023large}, we use textual representations of the original images by representing each object with its corresponding natural language description.
 We also experimented with a symbolic representation in which each object is represented as an integer, but observed similar performance.
 We sampled 100 tasks from the original dataset for our experiments. \paragraph{MiniSCAN} We use examples from \citet{lake2019human}, but randomly sample pseudowords for the inputs.
-We did not consider English words because of potential issues of data contamination~\citepia{dodge-etal-2021-documenting,magar-schwartz-2022-data}. and uncontrolled lexical exposure~\citep{kim2022uncontrolled}.
+We did not consider English words because of potential issues of data contamination~\citepia{dodge-etal-2021-documenting,magar-schwartz-2022-data} and uncontrolled lexical exposure~\citep{kim2022uncontrolled}.
 The outputs use color names following~\citet{akyurek-andreas-2021-lexicon, nye2020learning, patel-etal-2022-revisiting}.
 We generated a total of 100 tasks for our experiments. \paragraph{List Functions} We use the original dataset~\citep{rule2020child}, which consists of a total of 250 tasks.
 Due to the limited context lengths of LMs, we only use the first 16 examples from BIG-Bench~\citep{srivastava2023beyond}: 8 for seen examples and 8 for unseen examples.
 We manually examined the exemplars and found 8 examples are generally sufficient to describe the pattern.
 Our preliminary experiments also indicated that adding more examples did not improve performance. \paragraph{MiniARC} We use the data from \citet{kim2022playgrounds}.
 Although the original release contains 149 tasks, we heuristically filter out tasks that require heavy pattern matching, such as mapping one specific shape to another.
 Such tasks are typically difficult to describe in natural language at an abstract level.
 Therefore, we did not consider them for our evaluations.
+As we only evaluate text-only models, we use textual representations of the original visual grids by mapping each cell to a corresponding integer~\citep{gendron2023large, moskvichev2023conceptarc}.